Charles Jeffrey Hardy, Ph.D. M.S. Dean, CHHS

 In 1989 he received the Edgar W. Hooks Jr. Young Professional Award from the North Carolina Alliance for Health, Physical Education, Recreation, and Dance and in 2009 he received the Distinguished Educator/Researcher of the year award from the Georgia Rural Health Association.
 In 2010 he was selected by Governor Perdue to serve as a member of the Advisory Council for Public Health in Georgia.
 Currently he serves on the Board of Directors for Cape Fear HealthNet, New Hanover County Community Health Center, Elderhaus, Inc., and the United Way of the Cape Fear Area.
 In the Spring of 1992, Dr. Hardy was a Visiting Principal Fellow at the University of Wollongong, Australia.
 Charlie enjoys spending time with his family, participating in sports/exercise, listening to music, reading, kayaking and boating, travel and the coastal lifestyle.

 Kathy Browder, Ph.D., M.S.

-Professor and Associate Dean, College of Health and Human Services
+Professor and Associate Dean of the College of Health and Human Services